 Sawanobori rods is that they will cast a light size 3 line quite

 effectively.
 These are rods that you can use for fishing dries and unweighted wets yet they have enough

 backbone to fish weighted nymphs well also.

-I took a Keiryu Sawanobori 63 to Maine with me last year for smallmouth fishing.
+I took a Keiryu Sawanobori to Maine with me a couple years ago for smallmouth fishing.
 I didn't hook any trophy size fish, but the rod handles a nice smallmouth very well indeed.
 I am getting more and more questions regarding rods for smallmouth bass.
 The Suntech Keiryu Sawanobori would be a good choice for smallies in lakes or streams.

 The Suntech Keiryu Sawanobori rods are a deep maroon color, with bright sparkles in the finish on the grip section.
 The sections above the grip have the same maroon color but without the sparkles.